Kraftbar/linux-essentials/config&docs/readme.md

   as a guard silently disables Super+Down (unmaximize) - the one case it is most needed.
 The `resizeable` property is state-independent and is used instead.
+- The drag anchor is captured when a grab begins, **before** `grab-op-begin` runs, so resizing a window there leaves the pointer tracking the old frame - grabbing a left-snapped window near its right edge dragged it several hundred px away from the cursor, entirely out from under it.
+Ending and immediately restarting the grab re-anchors it; `begin_grab_op()` then centres the window on the pointer, which is Windows' behaviour anyway.

 ### smart-close@nybo - Ctrl+Shift+W closes any window